-- Many Americans observe the day by visiting cemeteries or memorials, holding family gatherings or participating in parades – though COVID-19 may alter many of the traditional activities for 2020.
+- Many Americans observe the day by visiting cemeteries or memorials, holding family gatherings or participating in parades.

 - Americans wear the symbolic red poppy flower on Memorial Day to commemorate the sacrifice of so many men and women who have given their lives fighting for their country.

-As an individual, here are some ways you can honor Memorial Day that are COVID-19 friendly:
+Here are some ways you can honor Memorial Day: